-As part of "making risk decision," commanders determine how to integrate this.
-At a gunnery density, as an example, it can be as simple as "after 72 hours, we will conduct a 30-minute pause.
+As part of "making risk decision," commanders get to determine how to integrate this.
+At a gunnery density, as an example, it can be as simple as: "After 72 hours, we will conduct a 30-minute pause.
 No activities are permitted during that time other than field hygiene.
 Leaders will ensure all Soldiers clean themselves and change undergarments."

-Each commander has either a senior line medic, physician's assistant or physician.
-Those individuals can advise the commander on when to take precautions, how often, if precautions are necessary and the risk level based on training duration and environmental conditions.
+Every commander has either a senior line medic, physician's assistant (PA), or physician.
+Those individuals can advise the command on when to take precautions, how often, if precautions are necessary, and the risk level based on training duration and environmental conditions.
 Regardless of what advice commanders receive, the important part is that it is their risk decision to make until they delegate it.

-NTC already has breaks in training.
-There are safety stand-downs, maintenance stand-downs, after-action reports and live-fire transitions.
-The operations group and rotational unit have a variety of condition checks that are communicated over radios.
-There would be no impact to training to issue two sets of hospital wipes to each Soldier in the rotational unit's bivouac area and to use an already-scheduled training pause and conditions check to enforce their usage.
+NTC already has breaks in training; there are safety stand downs, maintenance stand downs, after action reviews (AARs), and live-fire transitions.
+The Operations Group and rotational unit have a variety of condition checks that are communicated over radios.
+There would be no impact to training to issue two sets of hospital wipes to each Soldier in the rotational unit bivouac area (RUBA) and use an already scheduled training pause and conditions check to enforce their usage.

-Would mitigation measures work?
+Would Mitigation Measures Work?

 In conducting research for this article, I interacted with multiple health professionals.
-Each of them in his or her own way said this question was not worth researching because it was already answered.
-The conversations went something like this:
+Each of them in their own way said this question was not worth researching because it was already answered.
+The conversation went something like this:

 Me: "Will cleaning your body prevent SSTIs?"
 Doctor: "Yes, that's not even a question."